 I don’t have friends from the block, only on one staircase is there still a child with whom I get on.
 Everywhere else there are no children, but old people.
 When we were small, we had a laugh with them.
 They ran after us with sticks, asking us why we were making such a noise.
 At night I was kicking a ball down the stairs, and they came out and said “I will kill you!” and “In the Second World War there were no children like you!”
 One guy who was 90 years old came out of his flat with a rifle, so I really think he was from the Second World War.

-I don’t know if I will remain in the neighbourhood.
-Probably yes.
-I know that they have built new housing blocks near the supermarket Lidl.
+I don’t know if I will remain in the neighbourhood, but I expect so.
+I see that they have built new housing blocks near the supermarket Lidl.
 They are very beautiful.
 Probably I will move there or something.

 These voices have been edited for clarity and context.